andre-abadi/andre-abadi.github.io/_posts/2015-02-03-xbmc-downloader-4.md

 Flexget is as good as its source of information.
 I use [showRSS](http://showrss.info/) because it is fairly quick with adding shows once they have been aired, and it gives them a nice formatting.
 It also does traditional torrent files (not magnets) which means you can tell it to skip the fluff files like *.jpgs* and all the other stuff that usually comes with scene torrents.

-####Option 1

-Don't sign up to Flexget.
+1. Don't sign up to Flexget.
 Use the individual feeds available publicly to check each feed for new episodes.
 In this case, use an [old version](https://raw.githubusercontent.com/dancingborg/.config_FlexGet/67495e11e2c74aa7a7e09af297ff6ed46b152832/config.yml) of my configuration files as a template.

-####Option 2

-Sign up to showRSS, add all the TV shows you want, and get a custom RSS feed with all your shows.
+2. Sign up to showRSS, add all the TV shows you want, and get a custom RSS feed with all your shows.
 The downside to this, is that it doesn't go back as far, in case you missed a week.
 Once you're done with this, start a new configuration for Flexget.

+Either way, you're going to have to populate your Flexget configuration file with something.
+Try this for a start:

 `vim /home/eagle/.flexget/config.yml`